WordCollector/.github/profile/README.md

 ## Contribute

-Would you to help out?
+Would you like to help out?
 We much appreciate users' contributions as it helps create more robust and secure code! 🎉

-To enter the realms of contribution, please first read the [contributing guide](https://github.com/WordCollector/.github/blob/main/CONTRIBUTE.md).
+To enter the realms of contribution, please first read the [contributing guide](https://github.com/WordCollector/.github/blob/main/CONTRIBUTING.md).